LukeRenton/Math-Sharks/README.md

 ## Login details
 You may either create an account or just use theses details:
-For a teacher:
+For a teacher: (has access to Data base and mySQL commands)
  - Username: funny
  - Password: Ilovedogs

-For a student:
+For a student: (access to the course)
  - Username: Skater
  - Password: CrazyHouse